 AAI Annual Private Antitrust Enforcement Conference

-Partner Gary Smith will be moderating a panel titled, "Breakfast, Lunch, and Dinner: A Spotlight on Antitrust in the Protein Industry," during the American Antitrust Institute's 15th Annual Private Antitrust Enforcement Conference on November 10th, from 2pm to 3:30pm EDT.
+Partner Gary I. Smith Jr. moderated a panel titled, "Breakfast, Lunch, and Dinner: A Spotlight on Antitrust in the Protein Industry," during the American Antitrust Institute's 15th Annual Private Antitrust Enforcement Conference on November 10th.